-

 Server count and countries

-Over 7,000 servers and 90-plus countries should be more than enough to choose from for the average users’ VPN needs, including accessing regional streaming libraries.
+CyberGhost has 11,700+ servers in 126 countries, which should be more than enough to choose from for the average user’s VPN needs, including accessing regional streaming libraries.
 The server list includes options for Germany, France, China, and more.
-You can also select from loads of U.S. servers such as New York, Las Vegas, and Seattle.
+You can also select from loads of U.S. servers, such as New York, Las Vegas, and Seattle.

 - Favorites: Servers you mark with a star for easy access